NookPawanrat/Immune-Rush-Game/README.md

 # Immune Rush Game 💉🩸
    Immune Rush is a top-down shooter and RPG video game with the theme of the immune system inside the human body with an action-adventure lighthearted tone.
 The player is a white blood cell, a protector of the human body, fighting off enemy invaders like bacteria, viruses, and other pathogens.
-Protect our body in many missions by killing enemies, gaining XP, choosing perks, unlocking weapons, and upper levels to win.
+Protect our body in many missions by killing enemies, gaining XP, choosing perks, unlocking weapons, and reaching the upper levels to win.

 ## Core Mechanics
 - Player move and health bar.
 - Shooter and other weapon power to attack the enemies.